 The Agapia Monastery was built in 1642.
 It is one of the largest monasteries of nuns in Romania, where over 300 nuns live.
 Outside the monastery, there are 141 houses built in the traditional style of mountain areas.
+The porch, the wooden columns, the stone are recurring elements of these houses.
 They are 150-200 years old, which confirms the special historical or artistic value.

 Discipline, tranquility and emotional loading are unique things that we find in the well-cared-for houses of the nuns around the monastery.

 These make a walk through the narrow streets a unique, relaxing experience.
 You will rarely meet a nun, as everyone has their own obedience during a day.
 At any time of the year you come, the streets and houses have a special charm.